CHRISCARLON/Open-Street-Works-Data-Pipeline/README.md

     - You may need to manually download the file and use WinRAR (Windows) or Utility Arhive (Mac) to unzip it - this can take a while (30 minutes) and adds unwanted delays as well as taking up disk space.

-2. Each month of archived permit data is around 1gb in size and contains around 1+ million individual json files representing permit notification records.
+2. Each month of archived permit data is around 1gb in size and contains around 1+ million individual json files representing individual permit notification records.

     This means that:

-    - Processing times can become slow if you try keep everyting in memory without proper batch processing techniques - especially if you're using a library such as Pandas.
+    - Processing times can become slow if you attempt to keep everyting in memory without proper batch processing techniques - especially if you're using a library such as Pandas.

-### Please follow the steps below to clone and set up the project.
+### Please follow the steps below to clone, set up, and run the project.

 > [!NOTE]
 > **This project is under active construction**.